 For Singapore’s 2010-2017 TFP growth, it remained marginally ahead of the ASEAN average at 0.3 percent growth.

 Growth forecasts for 2019 have been exceptionally poor for Singapore due to anticipated economic slowdown from their biggest trading partner, China.
-This year, Moody’s ranked Singapore as the third most vulnerable Asia-Pacific country in the world due to a slowdown in Chinese demand, after Hong Kong and Mongolia.
+This year, Moody’s ranked Singapore as the third most vulnerable Asia-Pacific country due to a slowdown in Chinese demand, after Mongolia.

 Despite this gloomy outlook, commentators are mostly quite positive about Singapore’s prospects.
 Some critics say that growth is just a matter of Singapore further exploring its trade options, like the new Singapore-EU FTA or greater investment from businesses in new agreements like the ASEAN Smart Cities Network.